burnettk/repro-mod-fcgid-bug/README.md

 # README

-The projects demonstrates a possible bug in mod_fcgid, where it ignores FcgidMinProcessesPerClass (and the deprecated DefaultMinClassProcessCount).
+The projects demonstrates a possible bug in mod_fcgid, where it ignores FcgidMinProcessesPerClass.
+See [the full fcgid.conf](fcgid.conf).

-    docker build .
+    docker build -t repro-mod-fcgid-bug .
-    # note image id generated

-    docker run --rm THAT_IMAGE_ID
+    docker run --name fcgid-bug --rm repro-mod-fcgid-bug
-    # note container id that is started

     # in another shell
-    docker exec -it THAT_CONTAINER_ID bash
+    docker exec -it fcgid-bug bash

-    # in the container
+    # in the resulting container shell
     curl localhost/workers
     ps aux | grep dispatch